 - Add tomatoes and bring to a boil.

 - Add boukovo, oregano and pepper.
-Keep mixing until all juices have evaporated and the mixture becomes a dense sauce.
+Keep mixing until all juices have reduced and the mixture becomes a dense sauce.

 - At this point, when it cools, it can be kept in the fridge for a day or freezed for a long time.
 (Just thaw, heat and add the eggs).